apache/hawq-docs/install/install-ambari.md

     export HBASE_CLASSPATH=${HBASE_CLASSPATH}:/usr/lib/pxf/pxf-hbase.jar
     ```

-    **Note:** You do not need to manually edit `hbase-env.sh` for Pivotal HD deployments.
-However, you do need to restart HBase after adding the PXF service in order to load the newly-installed PXF JAR file.
+    **Note:** Restart HBase after adding the PXF service in order to load the newly-installed PXF JAR file.

 2. (Optional.)
 For secure Hive installations, use either a text editor or the Ambari Web interface to edit the `hive-site.xml` file, and add the property: